Wollondilly River walking track

 The Mount Penang and Little Forest West areas of Guula Ngurra National Park are always open but may have to close at times due to poor weather or fire danger.

-The Tugalong area of Guula Ngurra National Park is currently closed to the public for building works.
-When works are completed, the area will be open to the public from 9am to 5pm on the first weekend of each month (Saturday and Sunday) between 1 March and 30 October.
+The Tugalong area of Guula Ngurra National Park is open to the public from 8:30am to 5pm on the first weekend of each month (Saturday and Sunday) between 1 March and 30 October.
 The area is closed to the public at other times to protect sensitive natural and cultural heritage values.